 There are many different versions of dye based and alcohol markers available.
 Today I want to share my discoveries with you as I tested two different dye based markers --- Memento and Distress Markers.

 In these little test samples above I used a Memento marker on the left of each little square and a Distress marker on the right hand side of the square.
 I used three different types of paper to see if different types of watercolor papers would make a difference.
-The first column on the left is the Hero Arts Watercolor Paper, the second column is Julie's Favorite Smooth Bristol Paper and the third column is Jennifer's Favorite Watercolor Paper.
+The first column on the left is the Hero Arts Watercolor Paper (no longer available), the second column is Julie's Favorite Smooth Bristol Paper and the third column is Jennifer's Favorite Watercolor Paper (no longer available).

 If I were to stamp an image before watercoloring I would select Julie's.
 Due to the smooth finish on the surface it will allow for greater stamp image detail.
 If I were to create a project that used a heavier amount of water I would select Jennifer's, because it is thicker and more absorbent.
 Thirdly, if I wanted a super sturdy paper I would select Hero Arts - it seemed to be just a little "tougher" than the super absorbent surface of the other two papers.
 Yes, paper does make a difference!